nordbjerg/pathogen/CONTRIBUTING.md

 ## Code style

 We try to follow the [Google C++ Style Guide](http://google-styleguide.googlecode.com/svn/trunk/cppguide.xml) as closely as possible for consistency.
+Some exceptions to these guidelines are:

+* We use a tab for indenting rather than 2 spaces.
+This is because many text editors come with the functionality to change the rendering of the tab character to however many spaces you like.
+* Define guards in the header files follow the format ``PATHOGEN_<FILE>_H_`` rather than ``PATHOGEN_<PATH>_<FILE>_H_``.

 ## Doxygen Comments